Paraguaná Peninsula

-The peninsula lies in the Paraguana xeric scrub ecoregion.
+Because it is almost completely surrounded by water, the peninsula is sometimes called Cora Island, and considered a part of the Leeward Antilles.
+It was in fact a separate island earlier in the Holocene, before the development of the tombolo that connected it to the mainland sometime in the last 12,000 years, and possibly as recently as 3,000 years ago.
+Paraguaná can thus be classified as a tied island.

-Because it is almost completely surrounded by water, the peninsula is sometimes called an island, and is sometimes considered as part of the Leeward Antilles.
-It was in fact an island earlier in the Holocene, before a tombolo formed joining Paraguaná to the mainland.
+Geologically, Paraguaná is a tabular limestone area.
+The eastern coast is exposed to strong wave action, where low cliffs alternate with beaches.
+A central hill, Cerro Santa Ana, rises abruptly to 830 m through well-defined vegetation zones.
+A fringing coral reef extends along the north-eastern coast.
+The western coast is more sheltered and low-lying, with high fault-induced cliffs only around Punto Fijo.
+South of Paraguaná is the shallow Coro Gulf into which the Mitare River flows.
+The bird-foot delta of this river has grown rapidly during the past 3,000 years, sheltered by the isthmus of Medanos and the Paraguaná peninsula.
+The eastern shore of the isthmus is exposed to strong waves, and has a long 32-km beach protected by a ledge of exposed beach rock.
+Dunes, including some barchans, are migrating across the southern part of the isthmus towards the Gulf of Coro.
+Tectonic processes, reef building, erosion, longshore drift, sediment deposition, and dune development have all been influential in the formation of Paraguaná and its associated features.

 The Solar eclipse of February 26, 1998 was visible from the peninsula.
 The center line of the eclipse crossed the northern part of the peninsula, parallel to its north-west coastline.
 The skies were completely clear from the peninsula.
 Bleachers were set up north of Punto Fijo as a designated eclipse viewing spot.

 Economy

-Paraguana currently contains two large oil refineries, and the third largest oil refinery complex in the world, the Paraguaná Refinery Complex.
+Paraguaná hosts three large oil refineries, in the western part.
+Together these comprise the third largest oil refinery complex in the world, the Paraguaná Refinery Complex.
 Most of the oil that PDVSA acquires is processed in this complex.
+The output of these refineries is shipped internationally through the ports of Amuay and Cardón.
 Many engineers that worked in the refineries have moved to the United States to work at Citgo.

-Paraguana is a duty-free zone, therefore many international shops, notably Arabian, have opened.
+Paraguaná is a duty-free zone, therefore many international shops, notably Arabian, have opened.